 What tax do I pay on my state pension lump sum?

 Normally you receive your state pension as a regular payment.
 You usually receive a payment every four weeks.
+You can read about when these regular payments are taxable on our page Types of income in retirement.
 This page explains what tax is applied to a state pension lump sum.

 If you reached state pension age before 6 April 2016 and deferred receiving your state pension for at least 12 months in a row, you can choose to receive a one-off lump sum – in addition to your regular state pension – when you later decide to draw your state pension.
 This is taxed as income, but in a special way, unlike other pension income.

 Alternatively, you may receive a state pension lump sum because your spouse or civil partner chose to defer their state pension but died before any lump sum was paid.

 If you reached state pension age on or after 6 April 2016, you may still defer receiving your state pension, but you will not be entitled to receive a lump sum.